innobead/huber/README.md

 > Note!
 This project is under development ...

 # What is Huber?
-A CLI to simplify package management of github release.
+A CLI to simplify package management of github release and deployment of K8s Helm chart.

 # Getting Started